What you need to know to protect your SNAP benefits

 - Appeal cut-off notices to correct any mistakes made by the County Assistance Office.
 Community Legal Services can support with filing appeals.

 - Check to see if you qualify for an exemption from SNAP work requirements that call for 20 hours a week, so that you are not removed from the SNAP rolls.
-Contact the County Assistance Office to provide information on the exemption that you are claiming and provide the documentation required for that exemption category.
+Contact the County Assistance Office so that you can provide any necessary documentation.
+If you do not qualify for an exemption, you will also have to meet the work requirements detailed below.

 Next steps